At least six people have been killed in a ferocious storm that hammered the Northeast with powerful winds, relentless rain and historic flooding.

 By late Saturday the number of customers without electricity had been reduced to around 607,000, with more than 250,000 of those in Massachusetts.

-The National Weather Service said gusty winds and coastal flooding will diminish as the storm pulls away from the Atlantic coast.
-Emergency officials urged residents on higher ground to stay indoors, even after the storm pushed out.
+The National Weather Service said “gusty winds and coastal flooding” would diminish as the storm pulled away from the Atlantic coast but emergency officials urged residents on higher ground to stay indoors, even after the storm pushed out.

 About 92% of customers in Scituate, Massachusetts – home to an estimated 18,000 residents, according to the US Census Bureau – were without electricity Saturday afternoon, according to James Boudreau, the town’s administrator.
 He said then that it would be 72 hours before power was fully restored.

 Nearly 15 million people were still under a coastal flooding warning Saturday afternoon.

 The storm morphed Friday into a “bomb cyclone” after undergoing a rapid pressure drop known as bombogenesis.
 It slammed much of the Northeast with heavy snow and rain, prompting significant coastal flooding and hurricane-force gusts in New England.

 Winds along parts of the Massachusetts coast that whipped in excess of 90 miles per hour are due to ease Saturday, CNN forecasters said.

 The storm also dumped heavy snow from Ohio to New England and into upstate New York, where more than 3 feet was recorded.